Chen-Jiang042/DECO3500-Project-Pending/README.md

 ## The instructions for using our prototype:

-Using our prototype is very simple, you only need to click on our link to use our prototype. https://share.proto.io/8PNDYG/
+Using our prototype is very simple, you only need to click on our link to use our prototype. https://share.proto.io/8PNDYG/ （Alternate link：https://pr.to/8K1GCM/）